ABenat1988/Classic-Tower-Defense/README.md

 * cost
     * the value that will be subtracted from the money of the player
 * projectilesArray
-    * array that will contain the projectile object the tower will shoot
+    * array that will contain the projectile objects the tower shoots
 * isTargetAcquired
     * boolean which indicates if the tower has a target or not
 * target
-    * refer to the ennemy object the tower has as target
+    * refers to the ennemy object the tower has as target
 * width
-    *
+    * size of the tower (used for DOM)
 * towerElm
+    * refers to the DOM element of the object

-list of methods
+**list of methods**

 * createDomElementTower
     * create a div for the tower and add the correct **left** and **bottom** values, based on **positionX** and **PositionY**